ethereum/ethereum-org-website/src/content/glossary/index.md

 ### proof-of-work (PoW) {#pow}

-A piece of data (the proof) that requires significant computation to find.
+A security mechanism for blockchains that requires nodes to expend energy in the form of computation to find a certain value.

 <DocLink to="/developers/docs/consensus-mechanisms/pow/">
   Proof-of-work